thousmile/go_emqx_exhook/README.md

 # message send method "queue or direct", default: queue
 # queue: after receiving the message, enter the queue and send it in batch when the queue conditions are met.
 # direct: send immediately after receiving the message
-# info: rabbitmq queue send is not supported
+# info: Rabbitmq and Redis do not support queue
 sendMethod: queue